Knox Township’s Oak Grove schoolhouse in Jay County

 A lawsuit brought before Jay County Circuit Court Judge R.D.
 Wheat compelled the area’s remaining rural schoolhouse to close after the 1939-40 school year9.
 Frank E. Cline was Oak Grove’s final teacher, and its students were sent to Pennville for the 1940-41 term10.

 When I first visited the schoolhouse in 2010 about a decade after the first time I saw it, the northwest side of the building’s roof was still standing, as was a concrete stairway that led to its entrance.
+I went in to take a look!
 Today, the striking building is abandoned and in ruins.

 Sources Cited